The Napa Wine Project

 The 2012 PROMISE Cabernet Sauvignon shows darker elegant fruit aromas – the bouquet is complex and layered and as it opens reveals black currant, an earth quality, leather, tar, and notes of black cherry.
 As it continues to breath notes of mocha and chocolate start to show.
 On the palate this wine is remarkably balanced for being so young (not even yet released at the time of this review).
 The tannins are well integrated – showing a bit early on in the front of the palate, slightly chalky and then lingering softly.
 Good acidity.

-Their wines are nearly entirely sold through their allocation list with a very select number of restaurants in the Los Angeles area carrying the wine – based on personal friendships Stephen has made with the restaurant owner or sommelier.
-And as of our latest update to this review, select PROMISE Wines were offered at the RH Wine Vault in Yountville.
+Their wines are nearly entirely sold through their allocation list with a very select number of restaurants in the Los Angeles area carrying the wine based on personal friendships Stephen has made with the restaurant owner or sommelier.
+And as of our latest update to this review, select PROMISE Wines may be offered at the RH Wine Vault in Yountville.

 For more information and to join their mailing list, visit: www.promisewine.com